ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 The deployment process includes the following steps:

-1. Verify that you have the required prerequisites: Git CLI, Terraform CLI, and IBM Cloud API key.
+1. Verify that you have the required prerequisites: Terraform CLI and IBM Cloud API key.
-2. Clone the GitHub repository that contains the Terraform module and use the provided code and examples to create your own configuration.
+2. Create the Terraform configuration based on the code and examples provided.
 3. Configure input variables for your deployment.
 4. Run `terraform init` to download required providers and modules.
 5. Run `terraform plan` to preview the changes that Terraform will make to your infrastructure.